 Both employers and employees need to have a complete understanding of Texas overtime laws.
 Individuals and corporations who fail to comply with these laws often face stiff penalties, including high fines and even criminal prosecution.

 Although many states have adopted their own laws with regard to overtime pay, Texas has not.
 Instead, Texas uses federal labor laws.
 These laws can be complex and difficult to interpret.
-For more information about managing overtime payments to employees, you should contact Houston business attorney Andrew Weisblatt of The Weisblatt Law Firm, LLC.
+For more information about managing overtime payments to employees, you should contact Houston business attorney Andrew Weisblatt of the Weisblatt Law Firm, LLC.

 What Is Overtime?